ooni/spec/backends/th-007-nwcth.md

 empty.
 For example, if the input URL is `https://www.example.com` and there is no HTTP/3 availability, then only the HTTPS list will contain information, and the other two will be empty.
-Likewise, if there is no redirection, a list will contain a single request for the input URL.
+If there is no redirection, a list will contain a single request for the input URL.

 The information stored for each redirection should be